YottaDB/YDBDoc/AdminOpsGuide/encryption.rst

 The core plugin interface functions, all of which return a value of type xc_status_t are:

 * gtmcrypt_init() performs initialization.
-If the environment variable $gtm_passwd exists and has an empty string value, YottaDB calls gtmcrypt_init() before the first M program is loaded; otherwise it calls gtmcrypt_init() when it attempts the first operation on an encrypted database file.
+If the environment variable $ydb_passwd exists and has an empty string value, YottaDB calls gtmcrypt_init() before the first M program is loaded; otherwise it calls gtmcrypt_init() when it attempts the first operation on an encrypted database file.

 * Generally, gtmcrypt_getkey_by_hash or, for MUPIP CREATE, gtmcrypt_getkey_by_name perform key acquisition, and place the keys where gtmcrypt_decrypt() and gtmcrypt_encrypt() can find them when they are called.